How I Learned About Timing Belts

 I enjoyed my co-workers and most of my bosses.
 Bob Wetzel (1939-92) and Joe Reuter (1935-2015) were great supervisors and good mentors, too.
 Both were engineers: Bob was a Mechanical Engineer, like me; Joe was a Textile Engineer.
 I learned a lot of lessons about real-world engineering practices during my time at Uniroyal.
 But working conditions at the Tacony facility were pretty dismal: no individual offices, no air conditioning and office furniture which required daily scrubbing to remove the overnight carbon black "dew" from horizontal surfaces (almost everyone kept a can of Comet Cleanser in their desk drawers).

 Uniroyal was a blood-from-a-stone kind of place; pay raises were infrequent and uncompetitive.
 By August 1966, my search for greener pastures culminated in a new job at Rohm & Haas' Plastics Engineering Laboratory in Bristol, PA.
 I got a raise of almost 20% and R&H offered better fringe benefits, too.
+As well as an air-conditioned office.
 Based on my positive comments and recommendations, two Uniroyal employees jumped ship and joined me at the Rohm & Haas' PEL, Dave Chow and Bob Brudzinski.

 In 1975, Uniroyal closed its Tacony facility, laying off 400 workers and moved the operation to Moncks Corner, South Carolina.
 Uniroyal's Power Transmission Division was purchased and absorbed by Gates Rubber Company in 1986.
 Gates is now the largest global manufacturer of timing belts with a U.S. manufacturing facility in Siloam Springs, Arkansas.

 Part of the 1923 Gilmer/U.S. Rubber/Uniroyal factory complex at Keystone Street and Cotman Avenue was converted to the Keystone Lofts Apartments in the late 1980s.
 In 2019, the N.E.
 Philly apartment building was sold to an Israeli investor for $7.9 million.
 I wonder if the tenants have to use a lot of Comet Cleanser.
-And, do the Lofts have elevator service or are disabled residents in search of a stair-climbing wheelchair? (posted 9/16/16, updated 2/25/19)
+And, do the Lofts have elevator service or are disabled residents in search of a stair-climbing wheelchair? (posted 9/16/16, last update: 11/12/20)

 Other Pages Of Interest